Online Reputation Management: 7 Social Media Myths

 • Trust is the key when you’re trying to sell online, and positive reviews are a powerful method of building credibility.

-• Don’t think that what goes online stays online: poor reviews on the Internet are likely to also damage your reputation offline.
+• Don’t think that what goes online stays online: reputation risks such as poor reviews on the Internet are likely to also damage your offline image.

 • The best way to protect your online reputation is by preparing for negativity even if it never happens; be tenacious about building your online presence.